rdalx42/zlang-1.50/README.md

 zLang is made in c++ but in the way a C developer would do it - this means no classes, I thought it would be a fun challange.

-zLang follows a very STRICT way of typing, spaces are requiered between every keyword and new keywords must be on different lines.
-The code input is read via fstream and read line by line

-runs files with .zl extension
+runs file with .zl extension

 Here are some of its functionalities: